altomani/XL-FFT/README.md

 ## Installation

-The recommended installation method is Microsoft's [Advanced Formula Environment](https://www.microsoft.com/en-us/garage/profiles/advanced-formula-environment-a-microsoft-garage-project/) for Excel.
+The recommended installation method is Microsoft's _Advanced Formula Environment_ for Excel (now part of [Excel Labs](https://www.microsoft.com/en-us/garage/profiles/excel-labs/)).
-Create a new module (the suggested name is `FFT`, but any name will work) and paste the contents of the file `XL-FFT.xlf`, or import directly from [this gist](https://gist.github.com/altomani/0b56cb0eac5a0b083620b8471fc76271).
+Create a new module (the suggested name is `FFT`, but any name will work) and paste the contents of the file `XL-FFT.xlf` in the text area, or import a new module directly from [this gist](https://gist.github.com/altomani/0b56cb0eac5a0b083620b8471fc76271).

-Alternatively, it is also possible to copy the individual definition of `LAMBDA` formulas into the Excel Name manager, after removing all comments (and the trailing semicolon).
+Alternatively, it is also possible to copy the individual definition of `LAMBDA` formulas into the Excel Name manager, after removing all comments (and the trailing semicolons).

 ## Usage